-Each year I approach this event expecting students to complain about the schedule and to be unhappy that it’s not very “fun.”
-Every year, without fail, the students rise to our expectations and leave the weekend with a stronger faith than they had when the weekend began.
+Each year, I approach this youth retreat expecting students to complain about the schedule.
+I figure they’ll be unhappy that the event isn’t very “fun.”
+But every year, without fail, the students rise to our expectations.
+As a result, they leave with a stronger faith than they had when the weekend began.

-If I ran my youth ministry like a personal popularity contest—needing to have every student at every event—our youth ministry would be very shallow.
+If I ran my youth ministry as a personal popularity contest—needing every student to attend every event—then our youth ministry would be very shallow.
 My challenge to you is to have events for the few who want to grow.
-Give students opportunities to explore following Christ, and don’t be surprised that most won’t take you up on the offer.
-Raising the bar will help your students reach new heights in their relationships with God.
+Give students opportunities to explore following Christ.
+But then don’t be surprised that most won’t take you up on the offer.
+Raising the bar helps teenagers reach new heights in their relationship with God.

-1. Keep costs down.
-You don’t want money to keep students from attending.
-One way we keep costs minimal is to use the church campus for our meetings and have the students stay together in private homes for the nights of the retreat.
-They love it.
+Don’t let money prevent students from attending.
+One way we keep costs minimal is to use the church campus for our meetings and have students stay together in private homes for the nights.
+They love it!

 Students are giving you a weekend to help them grow in their faith.
 Take advantage of the opportunity by giving them a variety of ways to learn and connect with God.

-Have interaction times that enable friendships to form.
+Have interaction times that encourage friendships to form.
 We provide a couple of hours on Saturday afternoon for home groups to spend time together.
-By then their minds are ready for a break, and they’re ready to relax and have fun.
+By then, their minds are ready for a break.
+Plus, they’re ready to relax and have fun.